 - Normal: a continuous, single bell-shaped curve with urine volume > 200 mL (over 15–30 seconds) and at a rate > 15 mL/sec

 - Abnormal: an abnormal curve or urine volume at a rate < 15 mL/sec

 Urethral pressure profile

 - Procedure: A specialized urethral catheter, mounted with microtransducers, is withdrawn at a slow and steady rate from the bladder until it exits the external urethral meatus.

 - Assesses intrinsic sphincter function (but during dynamic testing, unlike urethral pressure profile testing)

 - Determines the intravesical pressure required to produce urine leakage in the presence of increased abdominal pressure (i.e., during detrusor contraction ) and the absence of

 Postvoid residual volume

-- Studies the electrical potentials of depolarized muscle, specifically the neural pathways involved in micturition (by evaluating the segment of the sacral spinal cord involved)
+- Description: a procedure that studies the electrical potentials of depolarized muscle, specifically the neural pathways involved in micturition (by evaluating the segment of the sacral spinal cord involved)

 - Indication: to determine neurological abnormalities of the bladder (e.g., hypotonic bladder)